-Can appraisers conduct in-person appraisals during Phase 2 and Phase 3?
+Can appraisers conduct in-person appraisals?

-Yes.
-If an appraisal is required in a pending transaction, an appraisal may be conducted, provided that it is by appointment, a total of no more than five people, in addition to the broker, are at the property at any one time, and those five people adhere to strict social distancing guidelines.
+(Revised January 8, 2021) Yes.
+If an appraisal is required in a pending transaction, an appraisal may be conducted, provided that it is by appointment, a total of no more than five (5) people, in addition to the broker, are at the property at any one time, and those five (5) people adhere to strict social distancing guidelines.
 Real estate brokers, their clients, and appraisers must wear cloth face coverings.
 Brokers may not provide services to any client who does not wear a face covering.
 The appraisal should be conducted as expeditiously as possible.
 Sellers should vacate the property prior to the appraisal.

-Can buyers' brokers conduct "buyer walk-throughs" prior to closing during Phase 2 and Phase 3?
+Can buyers' brokers conduct "buyer walk-throughs" prior to closing?

-Yes.
-If a walk-through is required in a pending transaction, a walk-through may be conducted, provided that it is by appointment, a total of no more than five people, in addition to the broker, are at the property at any one time, and those people adhere to strict social distancing guidelines.
+(Revised January 8, 2021) Yes.
+If a walk-through is required in a pending transaction, a walk-through may be conducted, provided that it is by appointment, a total of no more than five (5) people, in addition to the broker, are at the property at any one time, and those people adhere to strict social distancing guidelines.
 Real estate brokers and their clients must wear cloth face coverings.
 Brokers may not provide services to any client who does not wear a face covering.
 The walk-through should be conducted as expeditiously as possible.
 Sellers should vacate the property prior to the walk-through.

-Can brokers retrieve keys and provide to a buyer after a closed sale during Phase 2 and Phase 3?
+Can brokers retrieve keys and provide to a buyer after a closed sale?

-Yes.
-If keys to the property are not otherwise available to a buyer at closing, a broker in the transaction may make arrangements to retrieve and deliver the keys to the buyer, provided that it is done so by appointment, a total of no more than five people, in addition to the broker, are at the property or at the location of the key delivery, and those people adhere to strict social distancing guidelines.
+(Revised January 8, 2021) Yes.
+If keys to the property are not otherwise available to a buyer at closing, a broker in the transaction may make arrangements to retrieve and deliver the keys to the buyer, provided that it is done so by appointment, a total of no more than (5) five people, in addition to the broker, are at the property or at the location of the key delivery, and those people adhere to strict social distancing guidelines.
 Real estate brokers and their clients must wear cloth face coverings.
 Brokers may not provide services to any client who does not wear a face covering.

-Can real estate brokers input new listings in the MLS system during Phase 2 and Phase 3?
+Can real estate brokers input new listings in the MLS system?

-Yes.
+(Revised January 8, 2021) Yes.
 Real estate brokers are permitted to input new listings into the MLS system.
-Real estate brokers may conduct listing presentations, take photos of the property, and create virtual tours for new listings, provided that those activities are done so by appointment, no more than five people, in addition to the broker, are at the property at any one time, and those people adhere to strict social distancing guidelines.
+Real estate brokers may conduct listing presentations, take photos of the property, and create virtual tours for new listings, provided that those activities are done so by appointment, no more than five (5) people, in addition to the broker, are at the property at any one time, and those people adhere to strict social distancing guidelines.
 Real estate brokers and their clients must wear cloth face coverings.
 Brokers may not provide services to any client who does not wear a face covering.
 In addition, a seller may take pictures of his or her own property and send those photos to the listing broker.

-Can professional photographers take photos and create virtual tours during Phase 2 and Phase 3?
+Can professional photographers take photos and create virtual tours?

-Yes.
+(Revised January 8, 2021) Yes.
 Professional photography for listings is permitted.
-Like all other in-person activities, photos and virtual tours must be by appointment, no more than five people, in addition to the broker, are at the property at any one time, and those people must adhere to strict social distancing guidelines.
+Like all other in-person activities, photos and virtual tours must be by appointment, no more than five (5) people, in addition to the broker, are at property at any one time, and those people must adhere to strict social distancing guidelines.
 Real estate brokers, their clients, and photographers must wear cloth face coverings.
 Brokers may not provide services to any client who does not wear a face covering.
 Sellers should vacate the property prior to any photography activities.
 Note that creating virtual tours is an effective way to allow buyers to view the property without the need for an in-person showing.